 Romulan is a powerful indica known for its intense therapeutic qualities.
 Its sci-fi themed name is a direct indicator of its potency: Romulan will make you feel like you’re floating through space.
 Though mostly indica, Romulan growers say sativa genetics have crept in over time, lending it intense cerebral effects in addition to the full-body relaxation.
-Deep, sedating relaxation makes Romulan a favorite strain for patients treating muscle spasms and nerve damage, as well as people looking to quell insomnia.
-Luckily, this popular strain is available in nearly every legal cannabis market—so anyone searching for its impressive properties shouldn’t have to look far.
+Luckily, this popular strain is available in nearly every legal cannabis market - so anyone searching for its impressive properties shouldn't have to look far.

 Overview of Romulan

 Romulan is notable for being almost a pure indica, with some varieties exhibiting greater hybridization and a larger proportion of sativa genetics.
 Romulan buds should grow to a jade green color and a spicy, pine-like smell.
 The strain's nugs should be dense and covered with a layer of frosty resin.
 When smoked, Romulan bud should produce an earthy, woodsy flavor and a pungent scent.
 The strain's jar appeal and mild, but rich aroma makes it appealing to a wide variety of consumers.

 This cannabis strain is an homage to the Romulan alien race in Star Trek.
 The story goes that the strain is strong enough to "dent your head" and leave ridges.
 Other accredited the species' strength and emotional manipulation as inspirational factors for the strain's name.